SimuJenni/RD-project/code/README.txt

 Setup
 -----
 To use the tool you have to first set the following global variables in setup.m:
 - fs: Specifies the sampling frequency of the videos (default=90)
 - videoDir: Directory where the video-data to be analysed is stored

+Optionally you can also specify alternative paths for:
 - extractedDir: Directory where the extracted data from the videos is stored
 - resultsDir: Directory where the results are stored